marcmav/ground-zero/README.md

 ---

-## How it works?
+## How It works?
-Whenever you run a pacman command to install or update a package, the hooks system attaches metadata to every file, making them traceable even if the main package is later removed...
+Whenever you run a pacman command to install or update a package, the hooks system attaches metadata to every file, making them traceable even if the main package is later removed.
+...

 ---